crrlyly/ScreenSleepQuality/README.md

 – Tools used: Python, Matplotlib, Jupyter Notebook for documentation.

 ## Expected Outcomes and Evaluation
-### Discuss the anticipated findings or insights you hope to uncover.
+### Discuss the anticipated findings:
 • From our research, we hope to see the correlation between screen time and sleep quality, focusing on how different levels of screen use affect sleep duration and quality.
 We anticipate discovering variations in this correlation across different demographics like age groups.
 We also expect to see how the timing of screen usage influences sleep patterns, potentially identifying periods when screen exposure most negatively affects sleep quality.

-### Define metrics or evaluation criteria for assessing your results.
+### Define metrics or evaluation criteria for assessing our results:
 • We will use the Correlation Coefficient to assess the strength of the relationship between screen time and sleep quality, with values near -1 or 1 indicating strong correlations.
 We will also compare the average sleep quality of high vs low screen users to identify any significant